AEACGR: Resources

 • Coalition for National Science Funding -- a broad-based group of professional organizations, universities, scientific societies, and business groups interested in maintaining support for the scientific research and educational programs supported by the National Science Foundation (NSF).

-• Census Project – a broad-based coalition of academic, government, non-profit and private-sector organizations interested in timely, high-quality, and inclusive data from the Census Bureau’s Decennial Census and annual American Community Survey (ACS).
-The ACS surveys large samples of the U.S. population collecting detailed sociodemographic and economic information that used to be collected via the Census long form).
+• Census Project – a broad-based coalition of academic, government, non-profit and private-sector organizations interested in timely, high-quality, and inclusive data from the Census Bureau's Decennial Census and annual American Community Survey (ACS).
+The ACS surveys large samples of the US population collecting detailed sociodemographic and economic information that used to be collected via the Census long form).